-IFAD has supported Farm Concern International, FCI, to commercialize 5,335 smallholder farmers and partner with 116 wholesale buyers to generate sales worth USD 6 Million in Malawi aimed at transformed lives through harnessing various domestic marketing systems with an emphasis on traditional marketing systems, which offer the largest trade platform for agricultural produce, including Irish potatoes.
+IFAD has supported Farm Concern International, FCI, to trigger commercialization for 5,335 smallholder farmers and partner with 116 wholesale buyers to generate sales worth USD 6 Million in Malawi aimed at transformed lives through harnessing various domestic marketing systems with an emphasis on traditional marketing systems, which offer the largest trade platform for agricultural produce, including Irish potatoes.

 In July 2014, Farm Concern International (FCI) rolled out a new program in Malawi, Enhancing Market Access for Irish Potato Farmers & Traders Project (EMAIP) with funding from IFAD (International Fund for Agriculture Development), in collaboration with the Government of Malawi’s Rural Livelihoods and Economic Enhancement Programme (RLEEP).